bhuan/staking-sdk-cli/README.md

 --config-path ~/config.toml
 ```

 > Authorized address is the address that will have control over validator operations on-chain.
 This address can be different from the funded address.
-Make sure you have control over the authorized address which you provide.
+Make sure you have control over the authorized address which you provide as it cannot be changed.

 - ⚠️ Make sure you verify keys before entering yes in the prompt